yux1991/yu-resume-academic/content/authors/admin/_index.md

   url: https://www.amazon.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include computer vision, natural language processing and data mining.
+bio: My career interests include computer vision, natural language processing and data mining.

 # Interests to show in About widget
 interests: